sebastiencabonbw/documentation-identity-analytics/documentation/identity-analytics/uar-guide/02-my-first-review.md

 ### Reviewers' Notifications and Reminders Strategies

 In this section, you can activate initial notifications and reminders sent to reviewers.
-For each of these, you can edit the e-mail templates and modify them as required.
-Those templates are use when notifications are send automatically and also when the campaign owner wants to send reminders manually to a selection of reviewers from the follow-up interface.
+For each of these, you can edit the e-mail templates and modify them as required in the three languages supported by default: English, French, Spanish.
+Those templates are used when notifications are send automatically and also when the campaign owner wants to send reminders manually to a selection of reviewers from the follow-up interface.

 ![](./media/IAP248.png)

+You can choose pre-defined template by selecting one in the dropbox "Email Template" and then modify it specifically for your review.
+On the right, the name of the original template use is displayed.

 When editing email templates, you can use the gear icons to insert variables in the main text of the email or in the fields of the destination email address.